 \textbf{Robustness and clarity.} Similarly, the availability of multimodal inputs significantly improves the robustness of \model.
-The combination of visual and natural language inputs allows users to circumvent not only the limitations of the modalities themselves but also those of current DMs.
+The combination of visual and natural language inputs allows users to circumvent the limitations of the modalities themselves and those of current DMs.
 For example, natural languages contain a variety of homographs, i.e., words with the same spelling but different meanings.
-Inferring the correct one from context is often not possible, whereas images provide clear examples.
+Inferring the correct one from context is often impossible, whereas images provide clear examples.
 On the other hand, images alone may contain various sources of noise, such as background objects or stylistic choices that the user might not want to consider for generation.
 However, when used in combination, one modality is able to make up for the shortcomings of the other.

 Furthermore, \model~overcomes the limitations of current DMs in compositional generation \cite{chefer2023attend, feng2022training}.
-As demonstrated on the MCC-250 benchmark images generated from multimodal prompts with \model~are less likely to miss objects specified in the prompt or bind attributes incorrectly.
+As demonstrated on the MCC-250 benchmark, images generated from multimodal prompts with \model~are less likely to miss objects specified in the prompt or bind attributes incorrectly.
 This is due to \model~devoting multiple tokens to an object described via an image and using context-aware embeddings.
-Contrary, text-only generation using models such as Stable Diffusion often lead to regular attribute leakage or interchanged attributes, cf.~Fig.~\ref{fig:composition_stable}.
-Meaning that the green color of the apple leaks to the car or colors are mixed up between objects.
+In contrast, text-only generation using models such as Stable Diffusion often leads to regular attribute leakage or interchanged attributes, cf.~Fig.~\ref{fig:composition_stable}.
+In this case, the green color of the apple leaks to the car, or colors are mixed up between objects.
 We include further examples in App.~\ref{app:user_study} showcasing the resilience of \model.

 \textbf{Licensing.} Recently, copyright issues and licensing of training images have been heavily discussed topics\footnote{ \url{https://www.copyright.gov/rulings-filings/review-board/docs/a-recent-entrance-to-paradise.pdf}\\ \url{https://www.govinfo.gov/content/pkg/FR-2023-03-16/pdf/2023-05321.pdf}}.
 Current legal actions\footnote{ \url{https://stablediffusionlitigation.com}} may lead to a variety of images---especially creations from artists---being no longer admissible for use in training.
 Consequently, applications such as instructing the model to reference an artist's style will be infeasible even though the end user might have the necessary copyright permissions.
 With \model, however, a user can still provide reference material not included in the training data simply in the input.